 Statoil has an interest in the Shah Deniz gas field in Azerbaijan in which Naftiran Intertrade Co.
-Ltd. (NICO) has a 10% interest.

-The Shah Deniz field was excluded, however, from the main operation provisions of EU sanctions promulgated in 2012 and falls within the exemption for certain natural gas projects under section 603 of ITRA described below.
+Ltd. (NICO) has a 10 per cent. interest.
+The Shah Deniz field is excluded, however, from the core EU sanctions restrictions related to Iran, and it falls within the exemption for certain natural gas projects under section 603 of Iran Threat Reduction and Syria Human Rights Act of 2012 (ITRA).